Get up, stand up, be heard

 Over 15 million people – primarily the homeless, the under 25s and the economically dispossessed – didn’t vote in the 2015 election, outnumbering the supporters of every single party.
 Only 43% of people under 25 voted, while 78% of over-65s did.
 Together we can change elections and make sure politicians listen.

 “This will change politics – young people have seen the impact of their votes and will be empowered."Josh Cole

 A social uprising

-RizeUp encourages artists of every kind to get involved socially, from retweets and reposts to bespoke videos to share the message.
-We’ve got the likes of Rudimental, Tinie Tempah, Professor Green, Akala, Doc Brown, Riz Ahmed and Maverick Sabre onboard, with more coming daily.
+RizeUp encouraged artists of every kind to get involved socially, from retweets and reposts to bespoke videos to share the message.
+We got over 100 musicians and celebrities onboard across the space of a month, including the likes of Rudimental, Tinie Tempah, Professor Green, Akala, Doc Brown, Riz Ahmed and Maverick Sabre.

 Word on the street

-Supported by high street brands like Lush, and street crews in key cities, the RizeUp message is hitting the streets nationwide over the next week.
-The campaign has been featured in the NME, with upcoming interviews on the BBC and partnerships with Shelter and Big Issue, alongside support from an amazing array of musicians and artists.
+Supported by high street brands like Lush, and street crews in key cities, the RizeUp message hit the streets nationwide over the pre-election period.
+The campaign was featured in the NME, with interviews on the BBC and partnerships with Shelter and Big Issue, alongside support from an amazing array of musicians and artists.

 In the last week of the campaign, grime star Big Narstie and rapper Tommy Jules released the unique track “We Need a Change” under the pseudonym Rize Up Sound-System.
 The song set the tone of the campaign: defiant, angry and empowering.
 The accompanying video (directed by Josh Cole) was an instant success, with over 2 million views on Facebook on June 8th alone.